Alfredo Vera Arrata

 Alfredo Vera Arrata (Guayaquil, 1935) was the Minister of Interior of Ecuador from January 2011 to June 2011.

+Personal and early life

 Born to the politician and lawyer Alfredo Vera Vera and his wife, Baltita Arrata Macías, Alfredo Vera Arrata was born in Guayaquil as the second of four children.
 During his childhood he contagioned poliomyelitis and as a consequence of his illness he was unable to do sports and was forced to wear special shoes.
 Nevertheless, he grew up as any other child in the neighborhood.
 Although middle class, he comes from a prominent intellectual family.
 His sister is the former ballet dancer and Ecuadorian prima ballerina Noralma Vera Arrata and his uncle the writer Pedro Jorge Vera.

 Education

 Alfredo Vera attended in his home city to the then prestigious High School Colegio Nacional Aguirre Abad.
-Subsequently he studied architecture in the University of Guayaquil and got the degree of architect with a major in urban planning in 1970.
+Subsequently, he studied architecture in the university of Guayaquil and got the degree of architect with a major in urban planning in 1970.